All pages

 DUO_API_HOSTNAME

-This is the Client ID provided for you by Duo when Guacamole was added as a "Web SDK" application.
+REQUIRED.
+The client ID provided for you by Duo when KCM was added as a "Web SDK" application.
 This value can be found within the application details in Duo's "Admin" panel.

-The secret key provided for you by Duo when Guacamole was added as a "Web SDK" application.
+REQUIRED.
+The client secret provided for you by Duo when KCM was added as a "Web SDK" application.
 This value can be found within the application details in Duo's "Admin" panel.

 duo